Mermaid: Nibelungenlied

 Two prophetic merwomen (MHG pl.: merwîp), Sigelinde (MHG: Sigelint) and her maternal aunt Hadeburg (MHG: Hadeburc) are bathing in the Danube River when Hagen von Tronje encounters them (Nibelungenlied, Âventiure 25).

-They are called sjókonar ("sea woman") in the Old Norse Þiđreks saga.
-There is a swan maiden tale motif involved here (Hagen robs their clothing), but Grimm thought they must have actually been swan maidens, since they are described as hovering above water.
+They are called sjókonar ("sea women") in the Old Norse Þiđreks saga.
+There is a swan maiden tale motif involved here (Hagen robs their clothing), but Grimm argued they must have actually been swan maidens, since they are described as hovering above water.

 In any case, this brief segment became the "foundational" groundwork of subsequent water-nix lore and literature that developed in the Germanic sphere.

 They are a probable source of the three Rhine maidens in Richard Wagner's opera Das Rheingold.
 Though conceived of as swan-maidens in Wagner's 1848 scenario, the number being a threesome was suggested by the woodcut by Julius Schnorr von Carolsfeld and Eugen Napoleon Neureuther in the Pfizer edition of 1843 (fig. on the left).

 Rabenschlacht

 Middle High German mereminne 'mermaid' is mentioned, among other epics, in the Rabenschlacht ("Battle of Ravenna", 13th cent.) of the Dietrich cycle.
 The mermaid (or undine) is named Wâchilt and is the ancestress of the traitorous Wittich who carries him off at the time of peril to her "submarine home".

-This material has been found translated as a medieval Þiðreks saga only in a late, reworked Swedish version, i.e., one of the closing chapters of Ðiðriks saga (15th century, also known as the "Swedish epilogue".).
+This material has been found translated as a medieval Þiðreks saga only in a late, reworked Swedish version, i.e., one of the closing chapters of Ðiðriks saga (fifteenth century, also known as the "Swedish epilogue").
 The mermaid/undine is here translated as Old Swedish haffru.